Listen to the Podcast

 I start looking at the volume, so how is the volume acting?
 How is the volume acting right now on the weekly?
 Are we getting buyers, or are we getting sellers?

-And you can see when you look at the current bars, the high bars, you have pick up and selling pressure.
-It really starts right around the 2015 range, because everything to the left of this, there is more bullish spikes, before 2015.
+And you can see when you look at the current bars, the high bars, you have picked up and selling pressure.
+It starts right around the 2015 range, because everything to the left of this, there is more bullish spikes, before 2015.

-That’s kind of the concern for me, when I start looking at this, and again, you want to check the monthly.
+That’s the concern for me when I start looking at this, and again, you want to check the monthly.
 How is the monthly looking?

 Do you see more green spikes?
 Or do you see more red spikes?
-Really, you only see two green spikes within the last 10 months, and are we decreasing in volume on these red spikes, or are we increasing?
+You only see two green spikes within the last ten months, and are we decreasing in volume on these red spikes, or are we increasing?

-And in fact, you can see as far as the average is concern, the average of volume, where actually breaking a couple of those averages, so that means we’re starting to pick up and accelerate that selling pressure slowly.
+And in fact, you can see as far as the average is a concern, the proportion of volume, where breaking a couple of those averages.
+That means we’re starting to pick up and accelerate that selling pressure slowly.

-You can see that it’s decreasing right here, and now we’re starting to kind of slowly increase as we got into 2015 and 2016, you can see it’s slowly changing direction, these are big shifts, so the momentum takes time for it to change direction, so it’s going to be a slow process here, may take a little while for that volume to pick up, we’ll see.
+You can see that it’s decreasing right here, and now we’re starting to increase as we got into 2015 and 2016 slowly.
+You can see it’s gradually changing direction.
+These are significant shifts, so the momentum takes time for it to change course.
+It’s going to be a slow process here, may take a little while for that volume to pick up, we’ll see.

 And it may not get that high, because you may see buying coming in around this level, we’ll see how the next few quarters go.